 - Paul appears to be quoting a Corinthian slogan

-17 But in giving this instruction, I do not praise you, because you are not coming together for the better, but for the worse.
-18 For first of all, I hear that when you come together as a church there are schisms among you (and in part I believe it, 19 for there must even be factions among you, so that those who are approved may become evident to you).
-20 Therefore, when you come together in the same place, it is not to eat the Lord’s Supper, 21 for when you eat, each one is taking his own supper first; and one is hungry and another is drunk.
+17 But in giving the following10 instruction, I do not praise you, since you are not coming together for the better, but for the worse.
+18 For first of all, I hear that when you come together as a church there are divisions among you (and in part I believe it, 19 for there must even be factions among you, so that those who are approved may become evident to you).
+20 As a result, when you come together in the same place, it is not to eat the Lord’s Supper; 21 for when you eat, each takes his own supper first, and one is hungry while another is drunk.
 22 What!
-Do you not have houses in which to eat and drink?
-Or do you despise the church of God, and put to shame those who have nothing?
-What shall I say to you?
-Shall I praise you?
-In this matter I do not praise you.
+Don’t you have houses in which to eat and drink?
+Or is it that you despise the church of God and therefore humiliate those who have nothing?
+What should I say to you?
+Should I praise you?
+In this matter I give you no praise at all.

-23 For I received from the Lord that which I also delivered to you: that the Lord Jesus, on the same night in which He was betrayed, took bread; 24 and when He had given thanks, He broke it and said, “This is My body which is given for you;3 do this in remembrance of Me.”
-25 In the same manner He also took the cup after supper, saying, “This cup is the new covenant in My blood.
-Do this, as often as you drink it, in remembrance of Me.”
-26 For as often as you eat this bread and drink the cup, you proclaim the Lord’s death till He comes.
+23 For I received from the Lord what I also handed down to you: that the Lord Jesus, on the same night in which he was betrayed, took bread.
+24 And when he had given thanks, he broke it and said, “This is my body which is given for you:11 Do this in remembrance of me.”
+25 In the same way he also took the cup after supper, saying, “This cup is the new covenant in my blood.
+As often as you drink it, do so in remembrance of me.”
+26 For as often as you eat this bread and drink the cup, you proclaim the Lord’s death till he comes.

-- Lit. for she (or it) is one and the same with the shaven (woman)
+- Lit. for she (it) is one and the same with the shaven (woman)

-- Some older mss which is broken for you
+- Some mss which is broken for you

 - Lit.
 But

-12 Now concerning spiritual gifts, brothers, I do not want you to be uninformed.
-2 You know that when you were pagans, you were carried away to speechless idols in whatever manner you were led.1 3 Therefore I make known to you that no one speaking by the Spirit of God says, “Jesus is accursed”; and no one can say “Jesus is Lord,” except by the Holy Spirit.
+12 Now on the subject of spiritual gifts, brothers, I don’t want you to be uninformed.
+2 You know that when you were still Gentiles, you were carried off1 to speechless idols in whatever ways you were led.2 3 Therefore I make known to you that no one speaking by the Spirit of God says, “Jesus is accursed”; and no one can say “Jesus is Lord” except by the Holy Spirit.

-4 Now there are varieties of gifts, but the same Spirit.
-5 There are varieties of ministries, but the same Lord.
-6 And there are varieties of effects, but the same God who works all things in all persons.
-7 And to each one there is given the manifestation of the Spirit for the benefit of all.
-8 For to one there is given the word of wisdom through the Spirit, and to another the word of knowledge through the same Spirit; 9 to another faith by the same Spirit, and to another gifts of healings by the one Spirit, 10 and to another the working of miracles, and to another prophecy, and to another the ability to distinguish between spirits:2 to another there are given varieties of tongues, and to another the interpretation of tongues.
-11 But one and the same Spirit works all these things, distributing to each one individually just as He wills.
+4 Now there are varieties of gifts, but the same Spirit; 5 there are varieties of ministries, but the same Lord; 6 and there are varieties of effects, but the same God who works all things in all believers.
+7 Now to each one of us there is granted the manifestation of the Spirit for the benefit of all.
+8 For to one there is granted the word of wisdom through the Spirit; to another the word of knowledge through the same Spirit; 9 to another faith by the same Spirit; to another gifts of healings by the one Spirit; 10 to another the working of miracles; to another prophecy; to another the discerning of spirits,3 to another varieties of tongues;4 and to another the interpretation of tongues.
+11 But it is one and the same Spirit who works all these things, distributing to each one individually just as he wills.

-And yet I will show you a still more excellent way.
+But now I will show you a far greater way.

 - Lit.
 Now

-13 If I speak with the tongues of men—or even of angels—but have no love, I have become a resounding gong or a clanging cymbal.
-2 And if I have the gift of prophecy and understand all mysteries and all knowledge; and if I have all faith so as to remove mountains, but have no love, I am nothing.
-3 And if I give all my possessions to feed the poor, and if I surrender my body so that I might boast, but have no love, it profits me nothing.
+13 If I speak with the tongues of men and angels, but have no love, I’ve become like a noisy gong or a clanging cymbal.
+2 If I have the gift of prophecy, and understand all mysteries, and have all knowledge; or if I have all faith so as to move mountains, but have no love, I am nothing.
+3 And if I give up all my possessions to feed the poor, or surrender my body to death1 so that I can boast, but have no love, it profits me nothing.

-11 When I was a child, I spoke as a child, I understood as a child, I reasoned as a child.
-But when I became a man, I put away childish things.
-12 For now we see obscurely,3 as in a mirror, but then face to face.
-Now I know in part, but then I will fully know, just as I myself 4 have been fully known.
-13 And now there remains these three: faith, hope, and love.
+11 When I was a child I spoke as a child, understood as a child, and reasoned as a child.
+But when I grew to be a man, I put away childish things.
+12 For now we see obscurely,4 as if in a mirror, but then, face to face; now I know in part, but then I will fully know, just as I myself 5 have been fully known.
+13 But now these three remain: faith, hope, and love.
 But the greatest of these is love.